emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

 ### Deploy EMQX Operator

-For the detailed steps on installing `cert-manager`, see the official documentation [Quick Start](https://github.com/emqx/emqx-operator/blob/main/docs/en_US/getting-started/getting-started.md)
+To install EMQX Operator, please check [Quick Start](https://github.com/emqx/emqx-operator/blob/main/docs/en_US/getting-started/getting-started.md)

 You can follow this guide for a step-by-step installation, but be mindful of the `cert-manager` installation process.

 ::: warning
-To install `cert-manager`, consult the official documentation:
+For the detailed steps on installing `cert-manager`, see the official documentation:

 - [GKE Autopilot](https://cert-manager.io/docs/installation/compatibility/#gke-autopilot)
 - [Private GKE Cluster](https://cert-manager.io/docs/installation/compatibility/#gke)